fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 </div>
 </div>

 - Update the path of static files and templates in the `settings.py` file.
-Add the template location in the `DIRS` in `TEMPLATES` list on the `settings.py` file.
+Add the templates location in the `DIRS` in `TEMPLATES` list on the `settings.py` file.
 Refer to the code below:

 ```javascript
 'DIRS': ['FusionChartsProject/fusioncharts/templates'],